Pumpkin Oatmeal Sandwich Cookies... can be glazed or filled.

 For the Frosting: You can always make a nutella frosting for variation.

 1. Beat cream cheese, butter vanilla and salt until light and fluffy.
 Add sugar gradually until smooth.
-You can easily add some citrus peel, or other spices, if you like.
+You can easily add some citrus zest, or other spices, if you like.

 2. Add frosting in a pipe bag fitted with small plain tip.... or use a sandwich bag and snip off a small corner.
 Pipe frosting on one cookie and sandwich with another cookie.
 Because the cookies can be quite moist, I like to place them in cupcake liners.